Morphy137/MusicDownloader/README.md

 1. **Python 3.12 or higher** 🐍

-2. **ffmpeg** installed and in your PATH (download here)

-3. Install dependencies:
+2. Install dependencies:

    ```sh
    pip install -r requirements.txt
    ```

-4. Create an app in the Spotify Developer Dashboard and get your `Client ID` and `Client Secret`.
+3. Create an app in the Spotify Developer Dashboard and get your `Client ID` and `Client Secret`.

-5. Configure your credentials:
+4. Configure your credentials:

    - The program will guide you through the setup the first time you run it (recommended for most users).
    - Alternatively, you can set the following environment variables manually: